sijuswamy/B-Data-Analytics-Workshop-/Session Threads.md

 - Fundamental data analytics jobs for Engineers

-- Basic examples of process automation using `R Programming`
+- Basic examples of process automation using `R Programing`

 ## Invocation

 >**Problem:** National Board of Accreditation (NBA) promotes outcome based education.
-> As the first step towards this, course faculty is supposed to fix the target CO attainment level.
+> As the first step towards this, each course faculty is supposed to fix the target of CO attainment level.
 >  Suppose you are a first year faculty.
 You are directed to set your courses' target CO attainment level.
 >   How will you do this?